samanthamoss87/Project-1/README.md

     - [Acknowledment](#acknowledment)

 # User experience
 ## User Stories
 <!-- add your stories - how your user will feel about the site -->
+- As a company i would like to see what experience the consultancy company has in my area of business.
+- I would like to see what Sectors the consultancy company specialise in.
+- As a customer looking at optimizing my business's profitabitly and Growth i would like to see what services they offer throughout my business.
+- while visting a consultancy website, i want to Navigate through their services and Industry sectors seamlessly and have a direct link to contacting them on everypage.
+- I want to be able to contact the consultancy company with direct open ended questions.
+- I would want a understanding of the company background and experience in all areas.

 # Design
 ## Colour Scheme
 <div align="center">